saud-learning-services/instructions-and-other-templates/docs/github-project-management.md

 > 👷 Working through the setup test?
 A folder titled **setup-test** should've appeared in the location.

 #### 2. Start from the GitHub Organization
+:white_check_mark: Read about the alternative (give it a try if you want).
 If you want to start from our GitHub organization at github.com/saud-learning-services/, you can select the project that you need to clone.
 And then select Clone -> Open with GitHub Desktop.
 This will fill in the Repository URL, and the local path.

 > 💡 Double check the suggested Local Path!
 We suggest `.../Documents/GitHub/Sauder-Learning-Services` to store projects